bedroom

 Cozy guest bedroom ideas feel effortless when hotel-style bedding looks crisp but inviting.
 A smooth white duvet, two Euro shams, and a folded throw create a tidy first impression.
 Use 300-thread-count cotton percale so the sheets feel cool and clean.
 Keep the bed dressed in a soft neutral palette to suit any room.
 A simple fold at the foot makes quick turnovers easy.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Hotel-style bedding with a soft, crisp fold
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Hotel-style white duvet with crisp fold an

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a guest bed with crisp white duvet, folded throw, and a bench.
 Materials: cotton percale, linen, light oak wood, matte ceramic.
 Warm low diffused window light, creamy whites with sand accents.
 Mood: welcoming, calm, hotel-like.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.